 Joe Gitterman has sculpted for 50+ years yet it wasn’t until he retired from Wall Street that he devoted his full time to his art.
 Since his first exhibition at a local Connecticut gallery in 2011, Joe Gitterman’s career has taken off.
 His work is included in private and corporate collections and he has received commissions from Robert Couturier, Norwegian Cruise Lines, The Riverside Building in London, the Robert A.M.
-Stern-designed Arris building in Washington, D.C. and the Four Seasons Hotel in Houston, among many others.
+Stern-designed Arris building in Washington, D.C., and the Four Seasons Hotel in Houston, among many others.

-Sculpting models in copper, wax or acrylic, Gitterman chooses to cast in bronze or fabricate in stainless steel.
-The surface texture and color of each piece accentuates features such as sensual form or the suggestion of dynamic movement.
+Sculpting models in copper, wax, or acrylic, Gitterman chooses to cast in bronze or fabricate in stainless steel.
+The surface texture and color of each piece accentuate features such as sensual form or the suggestion of dynamic movement.
 Whether rendered in clean, crisp stainless steel, vibrant color, or the leathery patina of bronze, each abstraction and gesture references the fluidity of form and motion.
 Gitterman does not make editions thus each of his works is an original.
 Similar works in a variety of materials, colors, and finishes may be commissioned with custom bases.